-Before and after the setting up of new counties, from the 1720s to the 1740s, Qing officials had also faced great challenges about how to increase the production of melted copper and silver needed for the court, and how to transport this melted copper to Beijing or Yangzhou.
-It had been the most important job assigned to the Qing officials in Yunnan for about 100 years, in early to middle Oing.
-Huge numbers of immigrants were absorbed in the mines before they developed more close relationships with native groups.
-After the reform at Mengmian, its name was changed to Mianning, meaning "its peaceful Mengmian now".
-After the Dai chieftain was reformed into a county many native people, like the Dai and the Luohie, were drawn toward the south.
-Due to the distance between the official centers, like the prefecture seats of Puer city and Shuning or Mianning cities, the cost of management was different.
+Mengmian now'.
+After the Dai chieftain was reformed into a county many native people, like the Dai and the Luohie, were drawn towards the south.
+Due to the distance between the official centres, like the prefecture seats of Puer city and Shuning or Mianning cities, the cost of management was different.
 The Yunnan governors used different policies to deal with mine issues, which were linked with the style of mine tax, migration management and transportation organizations, and to send the melted copper and silver to Beijing or other provinces.
-The influences of these policies on the natives were indirect, but it reshaped the mountains society deeply, especially the organization of secret societies among miners which had provided an important organizational mechanism for political mobilization and some of these miners became political and religious leaders of the natives later. to resist the Qing army and, later, the exploitation of Han settlers.40
+The influences of these policies on the natives were indirect, but it reshaped the mountain societies deeply, especially the organization of secret societies amongst miners which had provided an important organizational mechanism for political mobilization and some of these miners later became political and religious leaders of the natives in order to resist the Qing army and subsequently exploitation by the Han settlers.
+40

-One case of implementing diverse policies on mining was at the Ningtai Mine.
-This mine was exploited in 1741, in western Mengmian, several years before the reform.
-The prefecture government invested 50,000 liang silver to hire miners, and in the first ten years it produced more than 100,000 jin (50 tons) copper per year.
-Later, the old mine was exhausted but a new mine, the Lutang Mine, was found and replaced it.
+One case of implementing diverse policies upon the mining community was at the Ningtai Mine which was exploited in 1741, in western Mengmian, several years before the reforms.
+The prefecture government invested 50,000 liang of silver to hire miners, and in the first ten years it produced more than 100,000 jin (50 tons) of copper per year.
+Later, the old mine became exhausted but the new Lutang Mine was found to replace it.
 The prefecture officials took the income from the new mine to pay the fixed tax of the Ningtai Mine.
 It was regarded as having the same production and being based on the same costs until, in 1754, a new branch of Lutang was exploited nearby, producing about 100 tons of copper per year.
-Again, the prefecture government claimed that they had invested another 100,000 liang silver into this mine.
-The government had to buy all the produced copper and transport the melted copper out of the mine, then to Dali to make into coins.
+Again, the prefecture government claimed that they had invested another 100,000 liang of silver into this mine.
+The government had to buy all the produced copper and transport the melted copper out of the mine, then on to Dali to make it into coins.
 This style of official management was based on directly controlling the investment, the hiring of miners, and their transportation.
-Because the melted copper was transported by caravans, the government also needed to pay four liang silver, per 50 kg, for transportation.
-However, when another new mine was exploited, which was far away from Ningtai Mine, the Shunning prefecture officials just totally accepted the melted copper sent by the mine owners and paid them, in silver, the price of one liang (about 1.76 ounce) silver per 10 kg copper.
-Because the provincial government assigned a fixed quota for the Shunning prefecture they needed to produce 150 to 200 tons copper for coin making, per year.41 We can imagine that, on the one hand, the provincial government had the very heavy task of producing copper and silver for the state and, on the other hand, the local government had to attract enough miners to work for the government, directly under official control or to find their own routes in the remote mountains, then sell their produce to the government or at the markets.
-Increasing the number of Han settlers was also a demand during the years when the mine industry rapidly developed, after the political transformation.
+Because the melted copper was transported by caravans, the government also needed to pay four liang of silver per 50 kg for transportation.
+However, when another new mine was exploited, which was far away from Ningtai Mine, the Shunning prefecture officials just totally accepted the melted copper sent by the mine owners and paid them, in silver, the price of one liang (about 1.76) ounce) of silver per 10 kg copper.
+Because the provincial government assigned a fixed quota for the Shunning prefecture they needed to produce 150 to 200 tons of copper for coin-making, per year.
+It is conceivable that, on the one hand, the provincial government had the very heavy task of producing copper and silver for the state and, on the other hand, the local government had to attract enough miners to work for the government, directly under official control or to find their own routes in the remote mountains, then sell their produce to the government or at the markets.
+Increasing the number of Han settlers was also a demand during the years when the mining industry rapidly developed after the political transformation.